Xilinx/PYNQ/docs/source/faqs.rst

 -----------------------------

 The PYNQ image is based on Ubuntu which includes Python 2.7 in the root file system.
-The Python package *pynq*, however, is based on Python 3.10; this Python package is not compatible with Python 2.7.
+The Python package *pynq*, however, is based on Python 3.6; this python package is not compatible with Python 2.7.

 Where can I find the overlay bitstreams?
 ----------------------------------------